chocolatey/choco-quickstart-scripts/README.md

 These scripts can be used to assist in setup of a brand new Windows Server as a C4B Server.

-Below is the planned revision of the QSG, which will eventually be posted in the [Chocolatey Docs](https//docs.chooclatey.org).
+Below is the planned revision of the QSG, which will eventually be posted in the [Chocolatey Docs](https://docs.chocolatey.org/en-us/guides/organizations/chocolatey-for-business-quick-start-guide).

+---
+Order: 30
+xref: c4b-quick-start-guide
-## Chocolatey for Business (C4B) Quick-Start Guide
+Title: Chocolatey for Business (C4B) Quick Start Guide
+Description: Get up and running quickly with Chocolatey for Business
+RedirectFrom: docs/chocolatey-for-business-quick-start-guide
+---

 Thank you for choosing Chocolatey as your partner in Windows software automation management.
 We are excited to help you dive in and successfully implement a deployment of all the necessary components.